libgdx/gdx-liftoff/Troubleshooting.md

 `File -> Project Structure`; in that window, you can even download a JDK automatically in the SDKs tab by clicking `+` and then `Download JDK`.
 Android Studio doesn't provide as many ways to configure the JDK because it should include one that works with the latest Android tools already.

+I feel like I covered this one already...

 ### A Kotlin project that contains an Android module gives the message `jvm target compatibility should be set to the same Java version.`